writethedocs/www/docs/slack.rst

 We have a few guidelines that we hope people will follow when interacting inside out Slack network:

 - **You don't have to be in every conversation** - Just because you can make a comment, doesn't mean you should.
 Try and be constructive in all that you do.
-- **When people say hi, say hi back** - The world is a better place with a flood of hello's instead of a dearth.
+- **Say hi** - The world is a better place with a flood of hello's instead of a dearth.
 - **Don't be snarky** - We are all trying the best we can
 - **Be careful with jokes** - You know that you're joking, but some people might take you seriously.
 - **If you don't have anything nice to say, don't say anything at all** - Once again our parents were quite sage.